dotnetdeveloperaz/MetalPriceConsole/README.md

 - Dates are NOT checked for holiday or weekends since there would never be data for those dates stored in the cache or database.
 - if no metal switch is used (eg: --silver) the gold is the default just like when using the price command. view --start YYYY-MM-DD --end YYYY-MM-DD --silver

+missing

+- Will retrieve the dates that does not have any data that is not a weekend or holiday.

 ### Switches